Sabrina shares: What Makes a Drama Camp Amazing?

 - We are unified.
 The students are constantly challenged and reminded that they must be operating in unity for Camp to be a success.
 They pray for one another.
 They work alongside kids they may not like very much, and they learn to love them whether they like them or not.
 They pick up the slack for each other when one is tired, or struggling, or frustrated.
 Each Camper is vitally important to the production, and we teach that through words and example.
 Everyone completes the camp knowing on a deeper level that God made them unique and wonderful, and He has a place for them in the body of Christ that no one else can occupy.

-If the idea of directing an intensive two-week Drama Camp intrigues you, a manual and instructional DVD set will be released in March in the EBookstore.
+If the idea of directing an intensive two-week Drama Camp intrigues you, a manual and instructional DVD can be purchased in our store.